unit-finance/unit-python-sdk/README.md

     print(customer.id)
 ```

-## Retry
+## Retrying API Requests
+API requests can fail for many reasons, from network components failures, API rate limits, timeouts or service incidents.
+<br> Create requests without idempotency key won't trigger the retry mechanism, so we recommend to pass an idempotency key where applicable.

-You can read about retries here: https://docs.unit.co/#retries.
+You can read about retries here: https://docs.unit.co/#retries. <br>

-the default amount of retries is 0.

-Unit initialization with retries:
+the default amount of retries is 0. <br>Unit initialization with retries:
 ```python
     import os
     from unit import Unit